 - Create a new RStudio R Project of the newly created GitHub repository.
 Clone it to your desktop.

 Take 3 min and read through the next two paragraphs.

 Making and cloning a GitHub repository is the first step to linking a local repository to a remote one.
 After that, to keep your GitHub repository synchronized, you need to “push” (upload) and “pull” (download) any changes you make to the repository on your computer, as demonstrated in Figure 8.12.
-It isn’t done automatically because Git is designed with having control in mind, so you must do it manually.
-Pushing is when changes to the history are uploaded to GitHub while pulling is when the history is downloaded from GitHub.
+It isn’t done automatically because Git is designed with having control in mind, so you must do this synchronization manually.
+“Pushing” is when changes to the history are uploaded to GitHub while “pulling” is when the history is downloaded from GitHub.